camp details & agreements

 Dress Code

-• Spaghetti straps, strapless tops, deep-cut armholes, and open-back shirts should not be worn.
+Spaghetti straps, strapless tops, deep-cut armholes, and open-back shirts should not be worn.

-• Oversized shirts that fully cover shorts should not be worn.
+Oversized shirts that fully cover shorts should not be worn.
 Shorts should be clearly visible.

-Above all, seek to love others and glorify God by what you wear so as to not inappropriately draw attention to yourself.
+If you have any questions about the dress code, please ask a camp leader.
+Above all, seek to love others and glorify God by what you wear, avoiding clothing that inappropriately draws attention to yourself.

 Camp Agreements